 Psychosocial disability is an internationally recognised term under the United Nations Convention on the Rights of Persons with Disabilities (CRPD) and relates to the ‘social consequences of disability’ – the effects on someone’s ability to participate fully in life as a result of mental ill-health.
 Psychosocial disability means that how you think, feel and interact with other people cause you to have barriers to (or stop you from) fully participating in life.

-Please do not use the following terms
+When talking about people with disability, do not use the following terms

 - normal and/or abnormal

-- afflicted with… or suffering with… (this type of language indicates people who have a disability are weak, a victim or someone to be pitied)
+- afflicted with… or suffering with… (this type of language indicates people who have a disability are weak, a victim, or someone to be pitied)